nicolamahon/MedLab/README.md

 Items I'm Proud Of:
 - manipulating the sine wave function in the ECG class
 - getting Conway's Game of Life into my program!
+- ensuring that the program does not continue if no crew member is selected (error checking)
 - the uniformity and clarity of my display screens, overall pleasing appearance
 - terminating the program at the user's request rather than self-terminating
 - being able to flip back and forth between screens to allow the user full control over what they see